Here are some Workplace stories on Deservability. Read on to see if you relate with any of these!

 What do you think?

 If this has stirred up something within you, and you wish to delve deeper, do join us for a workshop on Deservability, in order to understand and uproot your limiting beliefs that stop you from enjoying all good!
-The workshop is on Zoom, scheduled for 7th May, 6 pm to 8 pm IST.
+The workshop is on Zoom.
 Register here: www.refindyou.com/online-workshops